 Dr. German was appointed Founding Dean of the University of Central Florida College of Medicine in December 2006.
-She also serves as UCF’s Vice President for Health Affairs.
+She also serves as UCF’s Vice President for Health Affairs, leading an emerging UCF Academic Health Sciences Center that includes the Colleges of Health Professions and Sciences, Medicine and Nursing and Student Health Services.

 - Achieved full accreditation from the Liaison Committee on Medical Education

-- Raised funds to provide full four-year scholarships for the entire Charter class
+- Raised funds to provide full four-year scholarships for the entire charter class, the first such gift in U.S. medical school history

 - Appointed over 2,000 volunteer and affiliated faculty

-- Oversaw construction of 375,000 square feet of medical school space the emerging Medical City at Lake Nona, located 25 minutes from the UCF main campus.
+- Oversaw construction of 375,000 square feet of medical school space in the Health Sciences Campus at Lake Nona

 Deborah German earned her undergraduate degree in chemistry at Boston University and gained her M.D. degree from Harvard Medical School.

-She was a Resident in Medicine at the University of Rochester in New York.
-After her residency, she became a Fellow in Rheumatic and Genetic Diseases at Duke University in Durham, North Carolina.
+She was a Resident in Medicine at the University of Rochester in New York and after residency became a Fellow in Rheumatic and Genetic Diseases at Duke University in Durham, North Carolina.
 She was appointed to the faculty at Duke University Medical School and worked in the Howard Hughes Medical Institute, studying adenosine metabolism.

 She was also Director of the Duke Gout Clinics and Associate Dean of Medical Education while maintaining her own private practice of Internal Medicine and Rheumatology.